hiranya911/wucli/README.md

 ## Building
 Execute the build.sh script.
 This will build the code, and copy the resulting binary to /usr/bin directory (tested on OS-X Mountain Lion with Golang 1.2.1).

+## Configuration
+You need to obtain an API key from http://www.wunderground.com/weather/api to try this application.
+Once obtained, you can save it as an environment variable named WU_API_KEY:

+     export WU_API_KEY=XXXXXX

+Alternatively you can create a file named .wuapi in your home directory ($HOME), and save your API key there.